RYAN WALLER MUSIC LESSONS

 ✔ Focused on real musical progress

-In a typical lesson, we’ll work on technique, songs, rhythm, music theory, ear training, or performance skills, depending on what the student needs most.
-The goal is to give students structure without making lessons feel stiff or boring.
+In a typical lesson, we’ll work on technique, songs, rhythm, music theory, ear training, or performance skills, depending on the student’s personal goals and interests.
+The goal is to give students structure while enjoying the process of learning music.

-Learn acoustic or electric guitar in a way that feels structured, motivating, and fun!
-In our guitar lessons, we can cover everything from chords, strumming, and songs to lead guitar, music theory, and improvisation.
+You deserve to learn how to play guitar in a way that feels structured, motivating, and fun!
+Whether you want to learn acoustic or electric guitar, we’ll cover everything from chords, strumming, and songs to lead guitar, music theory, and improvisation.

-Whether you’re brand new to guitar or trying to break through a plateau, we’ll structure our lessons around your goals so you can make steady progress and enjoy the process!
+Whether you’re brand new to guitar or trying to break through a plateau, we’ll structure our lessons around your goals so you can learn how to shred and enjoy the process!

-In our bass lessons, we focus on helping students build a strong sense of rhythm, technique, and musical understanding.
-We can work on fingerstyle, pick playing, slap bass, music theory, and ear training while learning how to play your favorite songs.
+In our bass lessons, we’ll focus on helping you build a strong sense of rhythm, technique, and musical understanding.
+We can work on fingerstyle, picking technique, slap bass, music theory, and ear training, all while learning how to play your favorite songs!

 Whether you’re starting from scratch or wanting to become a better player, we’ll work with you step-by-step to help you understand your role as a musician and a bass player.

-We believe that every voice is unique in its own way, which is why our lessons focus on building a strong foundation in breath control, pitch accuracy, and tone, while introducing more advanced techniques as you grow.
+Any great vocal teacher will tell you that every voice is unique, like an instrument, which is why my lessons focus on building a strong foundation first.
+We’ll go over breath control, pitch accuracy, and tone, while introducing more advanced techniques as you grow.

 Our primary goal is to help you build confidence as a singer and unlock your full vocal potential in a way that feels natural and authentic to YOU.